HyperviewHQ/hvcli/README.md

 - `search-assets` is the main entry point for the application and it provides various methods to search for assets in Hyperview.
 - `update-asset-name` will update the name of a single asset.
 - `bulk-update-asset-name` will update multiple assets using a CSV input file.
+Example input is in the example_input folder.
+- `update-asset-location` will update the location of a single asset.
+- `bulk-update-asset-location` will update multiple assets using a CSV input file.
+Example input is in the example_input folder.

 Use `--help` to explore the various options available within each sub command.